sagemath/trac_to_gh/Issue 1764.md

 # Issue 1764: the url in the trac emails is wrong

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1764

 Original creator: was